-Subsequent to the three months ended March 31, 2013, the Company received regulatory approval to have an aggregate of 4,475,000 stock options for the purchase of an aggregate of 4,475,000 common shares of the Company having an exercise price of \$0.49 per share to be re-priced to an exercise price of \$0.15 per share.
-Of the 4,475,000 options granted, 675,000 were granted to non-insiders of the Company and 3,800,000 were granted to insiders of the Company.
-As required by the policies of the TSX Venture Exchange ("Exchange"), all re-priced options held by insiders of the Company are subject to disinterested shareholder approval at the next annual and special general meeting (the "Meeting") for the Company.
-All other terms of the stock options, including the option term, remain the same.
-On May 22, 2013, at the Meeting, the shareholders approved the re-pricing of the 3.8 million options granted to insiders.
+During the three months ended June 30, 2013, the Company received regulatory and shareholder approval to have an aggregate of 4,475,000 stock options for the purchase of an aggregate of 4,475,000 common shares of the Company having an exercise price of \$0.49 per share to be re-priced to an exercise price of \$0.15 per share.

-In conjunction with the Letter Agreement (discussed above with B2Gold), the Company applied and received regulatory approval to amend the terms of 10 million common share purchase warrants (the "Warrants") of the Company held by B2Gold.
+In conjunction with the Letter Agreement (discussed above with B2Gold), the Company received regulatory approval to amend the terms of 10 million common share purchase warrants (the "Warrants") of the Company held by B2Gold.
 The Warrants issued to B2Gold were issued pursuant to a non-brokered private placement of 20 million units at a price of \$0.25 per unit, which closed on May 2, 2012.
 Each unit consisted of one common share and one-half of one Warrant, which each Warrant entitling B2Gold to purchase an additional common share of the Company until May 2, 2013 at an exercise price of \$0.50.
 Pursuant to the amendments, the Warrants would be amended by extending the term of the Warrants by one additional year from May 2, 2013 to May 2, 2014 (the "Amended Expiry Date") and by reducing the exercise price of the Warrants from \$0.50 to \$0.10 (the "Amended Exercise Price").